Why Do We Need Self-Care for Migraine?

 Dr. Seebach: We start with the most foundational forms of self-care, which are: sleeping, nutrition, and hydration.
-These are the high-impact items.
+These are the high-impact items to reduce migraine attacks.
 If you put your attention into those three core health categories it’s a huge payoff.
 And the key with all three is consistency.

 So, with sleep, ask yourself: Are you sleeping the same amount of time each night, and is your opportunity for sleep at a time that’s optimal for your body?
 Think back on trends over your life.
 In childhood, or at a time when you were sleeping well, what number of hours did you sleep, and at what time?
 Our sleep tendencies are pretty much built into our biological clock, so knowing your tendencies is important for your unique sleep schedule.
 But to boil it down further, it just comes back to consistency.
 The migraine brain doesn’t like inconsistency.
 So if you can get to sleep at the same time consistently, that’s a good start.

 Same goes for hydration.
 Hydration needs vary based on many factors, but there’s some consensus that men need 15.5 cups and women need 11.5 cups.
 If you can consistently get that every single day you’re doing great.
 When in doubt, let thirst be your guide.
 Same goes for the meals you eat, that’s fuel for your brain, so don’t go too long without eating.
-Consistency, consistency, consistency, if you’re doing that, then you’re doing an amazing job on the foundation.
+Consistency, consistency, consistency, if you’re doing that, then you’re doing an amazing job on the foundation of migraine self-care.

 Once you manage to cover those three fundamentals, then what?

 Dr. Seebach: When you have that solid foundation to build on, and you can take on a little more, then you can start on the “higher order” techniques.
-First is exercise.
+First is exercise as migraine treatment.
 On a biochemical level, exercise is hugely helpful for a migraine.
 But again, migraine doesn’t like a lot of variation.
 It wants a little bit of exercise every single day, at a moderate intensity or even a mild intensity.

 Start conservatively.
 If you feel like you could run, start with walking.
 If you’re already running and feel like you can do more, add five minutes instead of 20.
 And if you haven’t moved at all in a while, and you’re in the throes of chronic migraine, try one minute of gentle stretching — which may cause tension, but should not cause pain.
 And try to build on it a minute a day.
 And when you feel that urge to say “I feel great, I’m going to add another 15 minutes” — you’re going to avoid that urge!
 [Laughs]